Disease Guide ·Brachycephalic Syndrome ·2026

 Emergency Visit Costs

-Cats with brachycephalic syndrome are at risk for breathing emergencies, especially in heat or during stress.
-Emergency vet visits for acute respiratory distress run $500-$2,000.
-If your cat has multiple emergency visits before surgery, the costs add up quickly.
-Insurance that covers emergency care is valuable even if the underlying condition coverage is questionable.
+Cats are at risk for breathing emergencies, especially in heat or stress.
+Emergency vet visits run $500-$2,000.
+Multiple visits before surgery add up quickly.
+Emergency care coverage is valuable even if underlying condition coverage is questionable.

 Red flag · Premium creep